-In accordance with public health guidelines, we all - students and other members of the University community - are obliged to wear face coverings - in the form of masks - when entering, circulating within and using campus buildings.
-Face coverings are available, free of charge, at a number of designated points across the campus.
+In accordance with public health guidelines, we all are obliged to wear face coverings - in the form of masks - when entering, circulating within and using campus buildings.
+Face coverings are available, free of charge, please contact Estate Services on 017167000 or estates@ucd.ie to arrange collection.
+Face coverings are also available from the Students Union.
 If the wearing of a mask is not possible due to an underlying condition, or due to the circumstances of the activity being undertaken, then a face visor may be worn.
 However, if students have underlying conditions that preclude them from wearing face coverings of any type but also have a condition that makes them more susceptible to COVID-19 then they should seek further medical advice on the appropriateness of engaging in those activities without a mask.
 Where possible, we will put in place live streaming or online availability of learning materials for vulnerable students or for those who cannot wear facecoverings in situations where they are required and elect not to attend.
 Please follow this link for HSE advice to people in high risk or very high risk categories.